jupyter-server/jupyter-scheduler/docs/contributors/index.md

 jupyter lab
 ```

-With the watch command running, every saved change will immediately be built
+With the `watch` command running, every file change will be built immediately
-locally and available in your running JupyterLab.
+and made available in your running JupyterLab.
 Refresh JupyterLab to load the
 change in your browser (you may need to wait several seconds for the extension
 to be rebuilt).